nickltang/Blackjack-Live/README.md

 Currently working on deploying this app, reach out to me at nicholasltang21@gmail.com for more info.

 ## To Do
-- Write own gameplay logic (currently using a third-party library which only allows for single player)
+- Write own gameplay logic to allow for 2+ players (currently using a third-party library which only allows for single player)
 - Deploy to AWS?
 (Need to shift from Socket.io to WebSocket API from AWS API Gateway)